 The fusion trim will and up get an up-to-date 1.5 liters turbocharged four-cylinder EcoBoost, except for the 325 horsepower, traction on the all-wheel Fusion V6 Sport, and the Fusion power plug-in hybrid, which now features a range of only electrical 25-mile electrical, 20 percent increase last year.

 Ford has optimized the Fusion variants a bit, replacing the deluxe SE package with the trim SEL, which adds a luxury touch to the car with a leather-wrapped steering wheel, a 10-way driver’s seat with memory settings, and smart access with the remote boot.

 This is all part of a plan to cut $5 billion in planned expenses from 2019 to 2022.
-It makes sense, but enthusiasts who have grown to love Ford’s Hot-hatches like Fiesta and Focus ST, the more focus RS will not like this news.
+It makes sense, but enthusiasts who have grown to love Ford’s Hot-hatches like Fiesta and Focus ST, the more focused RS will not like this news.